OnyxShuriken/tetris/README.md

 * Pygame for 3.x

 ###Usage:
-Run main.py in any way your OS allows.
+Run main.py in any GUI-based OS.

 ###Wishlist:
 * [X] Remove bugs